Apollon77/hap-controller-node/README.md

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Add experimental flag options.subscriptionsUseSameConnection for HTTP Client to use the same connection for subscriptions and for all other calls to only have one connection from controller to the device.

 ### 0.7.4 (2022-05-06)
 * (Apollon77) Add Host header to all HTTP calls because some devices seem to require it
 * (Apollon77) Check that client was initialized before accessing the connected state